mrjoshbear/after-sundown-2e/5-danger-and-conflict/attacking.md

 #### Aim

 Aiming is the act of taking extra time with a shot in order to make it more accurate.
 Each Aiming action reduces the effective range between the character and the target by one range category for the next shot.
 The actual distance does not change, and the threshold is still modified upward if the character is firing from beyond the weapon's accurate range.
 If the weapon is sufficiently braced that recoil is completely negated and the target does not move substantially from its original position, the character's Aiming can continue to apply on future shots.
 The first Aim action takes a Simple Action, and each further Aim action takes a progressively longer time frame (1 Round, 1 Minute, 5 Minutes, and finally 20 minutes of preparation to reduce a Remote target to be effectively Adjacent).
 These subsequent Aim actions all apply to the same attack, but a character can't actually benefit from more subsequent Aim actions than they have actual skill rating in Combat or Rigging.
-Aiming at targets beyond **S**hort range requires a scope.
+Aiming at targets beyond Long range requires a scope.

+#### Charging

+If a character is rapidly moving towards their target when they strike it adds additional force to the blow.
+If a character deliberately charges at a target at a jogging or running pace they take no penalty to their action and add +1 to the damage to represent the extra force of the blow.
+However, the target can also take advantage of this velocity by planting a spear or other long weapon to impale the attacker with the force of their own movement - such a defender resolves their attack first and also gains +1 to damage.
+Character's that have super-human speed to their movement, whether from Celerity or a motorcycle - may do even more damage at the MC's discretion.

 #### Suppressive Fire